Can Dogs Eat Chocolate?

 But as harmless as chocolate may be for us, the same can't be said for our furry friends.

-Why Is Chocolate Toxic to Dogs?
 Chocolate is poisonous to dogs and cats because it contains chemicals known as methylxanthines.
 In particular, the methylxanthines chocolate contains are theobromine and caffeine.
 Both of these are toxic to cats and dogs because they can't metabolise these compounds as well as humans can.

-What are the signs of chocolate toxicity?
+What are the symptoms of chocolate toxicity?

 There are many levels of chocolate dilution: white, milk, dark milk, dark, bitter black, etc. Generally, the darker the chocolate, the higher the cocoa content, which means the more theobromine and caffeine there is.
 So the darker the chocolate, the higher the toxicity.

 In order to calculate whether your dog has ingested a toxic level of theobromine, you will need to know your dog's weight, the darkness of the chocolate, and how many grams were likely consumed.
 If it is not clear how much chocolate was actually consumed, the largest possible amount should be determined based on how much chocolate is missing.